 NCERT Solutions for Class-1 Chapter-20: The Tailor and his Friend

-In the story, Kalu is a tailor who has a shop near the river.
+In the story, The Tailor and his Friend class 1 Kalu is a tailor who has a shop near the river.
 He stitched many colourful clothes for children.
-Appu, an elephant, visited his shop every day, so Kalu gave him many things to eat.
+Appu, an elephant, visited his shop every day, so Kalu used to give him many things to eat.
 One day Kalu thought of playing a trick on Appu.
-In place of giving him food, Kalu pricked Appu’s trunk.
-Appu had run away as he was in pain.
+Instead of giving him food, Kalu pricked Appu’s trunk.
+Appu ran away because he was in pain.
 After two days, Appu returned to Kalu's shop with a trunk full of water and threw water all around the place.
-All the clothes in Kalu’s shop were drenched with water.
+All the clothes in Kalu’s shop were drenched in water.
 Kalu realized his mistake and apologized.
-Now, they both are friends again.
+They both became friends again.

-The NCERT solutions for this chapter helps the child to:
+The CBSE class 1 English chapter 20 helps the child to:

 Use noun phrases to frame sentences.